cgfulton/how-to/openshift/4.6/compliance-operator.md

 When a [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) is created by a [ComplianceSuite](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancesuite-object), the [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) is owned by it.
 Deleting a [ComplianceSuite](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancesuite-object) object will result in deleting all the [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) objects that it created.

-Once a [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) has finished running it'll generate the results as Custom Resources of the [ComplianceCheckResult](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancecheckresult-object) kind.
+Once a [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) has finished running it will generate the results as Custom Resources of the [ComplianceCheckResult](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancecheckresult-object) kind.
 However, the raw results in ARF format will also be available.
 These will be stored in a Persistent Volume which has a Persistent Volume Claim associated that has the same name as the scan.

 Note that [ComplianceScan](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-compliancescan-object) objects will generate events which you can fetch programmatically.